-- Current Georgia Driver's License. - CDL Learners Permit obtained at the expense of the applicant.
+Current Georgia Driver's License.

+Georgia Piedmont Technical College 2020-2021 General Catalog Page 2 CDL Learners Permit obtained as t the expense of the applicant.

 - DOT Physical and drug test obtained at the expense of the applicant. - Seven (7) year Motor Vehicle Report (MVR) with less than 6 points.